-Sea turtles, which are among the oldest creatures on earth, have remained essentially unchanged for 110 million years; however, they face an uncertain future.
-Illegal harvesting, habitat encroachment, and pollution (physical and light) are only some of the things sea turtles must face as each species struggles to stay alive.
+Sea turtles have existed for 110 million years and yet the species living today face an uncertain future.
+Habitat encroachment and degredation, pollution, incidental capture in commercial fisheries, and strikes by watercraft are only some of the hazards sea turtles must face as each species struggles to stay alive.

-Coordination of research and management activities is accomplished through various means, including the administration of a marine turtle permit system.
 Through a cooperative agreement with the U.S. Fish and Wildlife Service, the FWC reviews, issues, and administers permits for both research and management activities conducted with marine turtles within the state.
-Staff also monitors marine turtles held in captive/holding facilities.

 View Full Site